J-1 Academic Training

 You should apply at least two weeks before the employment start date if you are applying before completing your degree program.

 Once you have completed your degree program (post-completion AT) you must apply before the end date on your DS-2019 form (whichever is earlier).
+If applying for post-completion AT, you will need to pay a $170 fee for J-1 AT processing (details below).

 Also note, the clock starts ticking towards the maximum time limitation (of 18 or 36 months) either on the day employment begins or on the 30th day after completion of studies (whether employment begins then or not), whichever occurs first.
 In the example above, if you have 18 months of Academic Training, the 18-months clock starts running on June 30, not August 1 when the job starts.
 The authorization will then end 18 months after June 30 even though you haven’t worked the full 18 months.